 Free Confidential Lawsuit Evaluation: If you or a loved one has developed symptoms of food poisoning after eating Whole Foods cheese, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 Update: Whole Foods Expands Cheese Recall Amid Listeria Outbreak